 For me there’s nothing more exciting than finding a great vantage point.
 Get that skyline.
 It’s often an opportunity to step into the photo yourself so if you can, do it!
 Ask a fellow tourist to take a happy snap of you in sync with the skyline – and do the same for them!

 Markets are a constant source of colour and activity.
 Whether they’re selling food or trinkets make sure you stroll through and enjoy a great day of people watching.
 Take a momento home, buy a beautiful handmade scarf or a small trinket to take home with you.
 Make sure your photos capture the essence of the hustle and bustle of a traditional market.

 We often come home with the typical landmark photos.
-The Eiffel Tower, London Bridge, an old red phone box in London, The Colosseum and Times Square — no travel album would be complete without them.
+The Sydney Harbour Bridge, the Eiffel Tower, London Bridge, an old red phone box in London, The Colosseum and Times Square — no travel album would be complete without them.
 Try to capture a point of difference with your ‘anticipated’ shots and think outside the square!

 Festivals & events

 If you’re lucky enough to come across a festival, procession or parade whilst you’re away you will most likely see a range of colour and locals in their traditional dress.
 Make sure you capture some candid photos that tell the story.
 Find out all you can about the event and enjoy the unexpected adventure.